 The banking system of Greece includes commercial banks, cooperative banks and branches of foreign banks.
 The banking sector is dominated by four largest domestic banks: NBG, Alpha Bank, Piraeus and Eurobank Ergasias.
 The number of payment cards in circulation in Greece exceeds 16 million.
 Bank of Greece, established in 1927, is the central bank of the country.
-The Bank's shares are listed on the Athens Stock Exchange.
 Here is a list of the largest and best banks operating in Greece.

 National Bank of Greece

-Founded in 1879 by John F. Costopoulos, Alpha Bank is the second largest bank in Greece based on total assets and net loans as well as the country’s largest financial institution in terms of market capitalization.
+Founded in 1879 by John F. Costopoulos, Alpha Bank is the second largest bank in Greece based on total assets and net loans as well as the 3rd largest financial institution by market capitalization.
 The company employs about 11,360 people and operates 457 branches in Greece and 186 branches abroad.
 The Bank’s credit ratings are B- from Standard & Poor’s, Caa2 from Moody’s and CCC+ from Fitch.
-The company’s common shares are listed on the Athens Stock Exchange (ASE or ATHEX) with a market value of US$3.3 billion as of December 13, 2019.
+The company’s common shares are listed on the Athens Stock Exchange (ASE or ATHEX) with a market capitalization of US$1.1 billion as of June 15, 2020.

 Based in Athens, it is one of top 10 banks in Greece with more than 60 branches and US$3.9 billion in total assets.
 It offers savings and current accounts, time deposits, home loans, consumer and green loans, card services, insurance programs for individuals, share trading and mutual funds, margin accounts, short and long term loans, domestic factoring, leasing, letters of guarantee, sale of the Greek Government securities, Visa business card and business debit MasterCard, online banking and other services.
 The company employs 630 people and operates as a subsidiary of EFKA pension fund.
 The Attica Bank Group’s subsidiaries include Attica Wealth Management M.F.M.C., Attica Finance, Attica Ventures, AtticaBank Properties, Attica Funds and Attica Bancassurance.